Your website is an employee that never sleeps. It works 24/7 to help people find you and learn what you do without ever having to contact you.

 If you want to get a little fancier, you can build a separate thank you page under "not linked."

-When you are finished, copy the code below into your contact form's "post-submit html" box (under the advanced tab) and replace http://www.google.com with the address of your thank you page (be sure to leave the quotation marks around the web address).
+When you are finished, copy the code below into your contact form's "post-submit html" box (under the advanced tab) and replace https://www.google.com with the address of your thank you page (be sure to leave the quotation marks around the web address).

-<script type="text/javascript"> // Your Squarespace form redirect URL var redirectURL = "http://www.google.com"; // Fixes an issue with IE8 and lower if ( navigator.userAgent.match(/MSIEs(?!9.0)/) ) { var referLink = document.createElement( "a" ); referLink.href = redirectURL; document.body.appendChild( referLink ); referLink.click(); // Standard redirect for all other browsers } else { window.location.assign( redirectURL ); } </script>
+<script type="text/javascript"> // Your Squarespace form redirect URL var redirectURL = "https://www.google.com"; // Fixes an issue with IE8 and lower if ( navigator.userAgent.match(/MSIEs(?!9.0)/) ) { var referLink = document.createElement( "a" ); referLink.href = redirectURL; document.body.appendChild( referLink ); referLink.click(); // Standard redirect for all other browsers } else { window.location.assign( redirectURL ); } </script>

 *Code from Devonstank.com